theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 2. Activate WooCommerce Cost of Shipping through the 'Plugins' menu in WordPress.
 3. Enjoy the easy input of the flexible AJAX add to cart buttons on any page on your site!

-=== Manual Installation ===

-1. Upload the entire `/enhanced-ajax-add-to-cart-wc` directory to the `/wp-content/plugins/` directory.
-2. Activate WooCommerce Cost of Shipping through the 'Plugins' menu in WordPress.
-3. Enjoy the easy input of the flexible AJAX add to cart buttons on any page on your site!

 == Frequently Asked Questions ==